 Chemical Vapour Deposition (CVD) method

-As we see, although mechanical exfoliation represents quite reliable and easy-to-perform method of TMDC thin film deposition, it loses all its potential when it comes to mass production and real-world applications.
-In this, case, an alternative deposition technique should be used to output large-scale TMDCs nanosheets.
+Although mechanical exfoliation represents quite reliable and easy-to-perform method of TMDC thin film deposition, it loses all its potential when it comes to mass production and real-world applications.
+In this case, an alternative deposition technique should be used to output large-scale TMDCs nanosheets.
 Chemical vapour deposition (CVD) stands out as a good candidate for this purpose, as it has been widely adopted for the mass production of devices based on III-V and III-N materials.
 Despite its apparent simplicity, this technique continues to be one of the most extensively utilized methods for synthesizing thin films of TMDCs and in particularly, of MoS2.
 Numerous positive reviews on the applying of the CVD method relatively to MoS2 have already been published, which promotes the further research on this fabrication technique (Luca Seravalli, 2021).

 The working principle of CVD is depicted on Fig. 2.11.
 Precursors, consisting of either only S or both S and Mo, are delivered in gaseous form to a substrate, which is maintained at high temperature.
 At this temperature, the necessary chemical mechanisms for MoS2 deposition onto the substrate takes place.
 While the substrate is typically held in horizontal position in most reports, it usually suffers from the film thickness gradient along the direction of the flow, leading to non-uniform deposition and challenges in determining the growth parameters of the film.
 To overcome this issue, the development of vertical CVD reactors takes place, since this configuration allows for easier control and homogeneity of temperature and precursor throughout the substrate surface (Luca Seravalli, 2021).